 - Listen to the lyrics carefully.

-There are really no right or wrong choices for funeral songs given that you keep within the bounds of good taste and you are not limited by genre or style.
+As long as you keep good taste in mind, there are no right or wrong choices when it comes to funeral songs–any genre or style is appropriate.
 In fact, we often see unconventional choices added to funeral ceremonies.
 The important thing to remember is that the music respects and honors the deceased, even if it’s not something one might call a funeral song.
-If you keep in mind the purpose of funeral music then you are certain to make just the right choices.
+If you keep in mind the purpose of funeral music, you are certain to make just the right choices.

 Ideally, the funeral songs and music you select should: